 Switzerland went from a largely rural country to an urban one from 1930 to 2000.

-In 2001, Friedrich Dürrenmatt's "Das Versprechen" (The Pledge) was released as a Hollywood film starring Jack Nicholson.
+In 2001, Friedrich Dürrenmatt's novel "Das Versprechen (The Pledge)" was released as a Hollywood film starring Jack Nicholson.

-In 2001, seven bilateral agreements liberalised trade ties, including the free movement of persons.
+In 2001, the first series of seven bilateral agreements between Switzerland and the EU took effect, liberalizing trade ties and including the free movement of persons.

-In 2002, Switzerland became a full member of the United Nations, marking the first state to join the UN by referendum.
+In 2002, Switzerland became a full member of the United Nations, marking the first time a state joined the UN by referendum.

 In 2002, Switzerland became a full member of the United Nations.

-In 2002, Switzerland joined the United Nations, becoming a full member and pursuing an active foreign policy.
+In 2002, Switzerland joined the United Nations, marking a shift from its longstanding neutrality policy.

-In May 2003, two anti-nuclear referendums were defeated: Moratorium Plus, aimed at forbidding the building of new nuclear power plants, and Electricity Without Nuclear.
+On May 18, 2003, two anti-nuclear referendums were defeated: Moratorium Plus and Electricity Without Nuclear.

-In 2003, Switzerland had the second highest rate (almost 18%) of foreign students in tertiary education, after Australia (slightly over 18%).
+In 2003, Switzerland had the second highest rate (almost 18%) of foreign students in tertiary education, after Australia.

-In 2004, Roger Federer ended the year ranked no. 1 in the ATP rankings.
+In 2004, Swiss tennis player Roger Federer ended the year ranked no. 1 in the ATP rankings.

-In 2004, a second series of agreements covering nine areas, including the Schengen Treaty and the Dublin Convention, was signed.
+In 2004, a second series of agreements between Switzerland and the EU, covering nine areas including the Schengen Treaty and the Dublin Convention, was signed.

-In 2004, about 25% of employees in Switzerland belonged to a trade union.
+In 2004, approximately 25% of employees in Switzerland belonged to a trade union, and population growth reached 0.52% due to net immigration.

 On 5 June 2005, Swiss voters agreed by a 55% majority to join the Schengen treaty.